 What are Pigeons?

 With 18 million feral pigeons alone in the UK, more than likely, you’ll have seen one or two.
 You’ve probably even heard them referred to as a ‘flying rat’ at some point.
 But what are they?
-A podgy bird that says “coo”?
+Are pigeons vermin?
+Or just a podgy bird that says “coo”?
 Funnily enough, it’s not too far off.
 Appearance-wise, pigeons, like other birds, have a relatively small head and short legs with a somewhat oval body shape.
 They tend to be grey and black, but some species have grey and purple accents.
 In terms of classification, it might surprise you to know that due to their similarities, pigeons are linked with doves.

 Types of Pigeons